garlic0x1/php-analyzer/README.md

 Current performance:
 `2022/05/28 12:41:35 Scanned 4981 files    Found 428 vulns    In time 25.159522618s`

+Input is filenames or URLs of PHP files.
 Output is the PHP representation of the vertex of the assignment or sink and it's line:char position, along with the traced stack for each step in the path.

 To do: